MLB Power Rankings: Best & Worst Teams for 2025 Season

 14. Milwaukee Brewers

 Detroit went from sellers at the trade deadline to knocking off the Astros in the postseason.
-But which version of the Tigers will we get next year?
+But which version of the Tigers will we get this season?

 17. Kansas City Royals